cherry-picky/test-slider/README.md

 # Test Slider

 Test task from Rossait.
-This page created in the process of learning JavaScript and bootstrap (https://cherry-picky.github.io/test-slider/).
+This page created in the process of learning JavaScript and Bootstrap 4 (https://cherry-picky.github.io/test-slider/).
 Used HTML5, CSS3 and JavaScript technology.